edtechjessy/TickTock-Widget/README.md

  ![in anime style](https://github.com/user-attachments/assets/7ffd32dd-b7fb-473d-a7dc-77e4ea977de0) ![playful](https://github.com/user-attachments/assets/af09af68-b357-41ad-9479-0ae38d731f0f)

 11. **Save and Use**
    Once you've created an image you love, save it to your device and upload it to your github repository.
-Name upload "image.mpg".
+Name your image: insertname.jpg

 By following this process, I was able to create an image I liked by carefully choosing my words, picking a style, and rerunning the generator until it felt just right.
 Have fun experimenting with Canva's AI to bring your ideas to life!